-Our education activities on the role of inner dimensions and transformation in sustainability includes a Master's level Course on 'Sustainability and Inner Transformation', PhD education and contemplative teaching and learning activities, such as Practice Labs and Weekly Councils.
-All educational activities are linked to our research activities and together address the linkages between personal transformation, norms, policy and systems change.
+Our education activities on the role of inner dimensions and transformation in sustainability include courses on 'Sustainability and Inner Transformation', 'Psychology and Climate Change', PhD education and contemplative teaching activities, such as Practice Labs and Councils.
+All educational activities are linked to our research activities and address the linkages between individual and collective transformation, norms, policy and systems change.

 Sustainability and Inner Transformation Course

-The purpose of the course is to critically assess the potential role of inner dimensions and transformation for sustainability.
-It allows students to i) develop a critical understanding of the potential interlinkages between inner transformation and sustainability; ii) assess inner transformation theories and practices in relation to specific sustainability fields (e.g. climate mitigation, sustainable consumption); and iii) engage and critically reflect on the nature of inner transformation and its salience in sustainability science and education.
+The purpose of the course is to critically assess the role of inner dimensions and transformation for sustainability.
+It allows students to i) develop a critical understanding of the potential interlinkages between inner dimensions and sustainability; ii) assess and apply inner transformation theories and practices in relation to specific sustainability fields (e.g. climate mitigation, adaptation, sustainable consumption); and iii) engage and critically reflect on the nature of inner transformation and its salience in sustainability science and education.

 Voices - Testimonials

 LUMES students: “The course definitively changed me”; “I learned about solid theories and tools regarding the connections between sustainability and inner dimensions”; “It was the best course I've taken in my life.
 It combined personal development (leadership, self-awareness, my own values and skills) with our academic choice (sustainability).
 “The course was the missing piece in the [sustainability] puzzle”; “It was amazing to have so many different perspectives.
 Truly an interdisciplinary course."
 “Inner transition is a growing field and is essential in sustainability.
 Our course has been an amazing pioneer"; “I am so thankful I could be the first of an amazing group of students to take this course.!”; "Thanks for the opportunity, I hope it continues forever.”